Multiwoven/multiwoven/README.md

 ## Why Multiwoven?

-Multiwoven provides a simple way to sync customer data from your data warehouse into your business tools.
-It is designed to help data teams build and maintain data pipelines without writing any code.
-With Multiwoven, you can easily sync data from your data warehouse into your business tools, such as CRM, marketing automation, customer support, and advertising platforms.
+Multiwoven makes it easy to build and maintain data pipelines without writing any code.
+Sync any table from your data warehouse into any downstream business tool with just a few clicks.
+By self-hosting Multiwoven, you can keep your data secure and compliant with your organization's policies.

 ![Example Image](https://res.cloudinary.com/dspflukeu/image/upload/v1707907478/Multiwoven/Github/image_4_lkzspc.png "Example Title")